 When Fleet isn’t good enough….

-Being a fleet registered ADI is good but it’s actually not enough in itself to become one of our trainers.
-We require all tutors to have at least 5 years of experience as a fleet registered instructor.
-Furthermore, we also like to request that they have taken additional advanced driver training, and have a genuine, out of work interest in safer driving.
+Being a fleet-registered ADI is good, but it’s actually not enough in itself to become one of our trainers.
+We usually require all tutors to have at least 5 years of experience as a fleet registered instructor unless they are former Police drivers, for example.
+Furthermore, we also like to request that they have taken additional advanced driver training and have a genuine, out-of-work interest in safer driving.

-Some of our tutors are ex-Police response drivers, some are former emergency blue-light drivers, others have vast experience in driving HGV’s.
-Many have taken and passed high level advanced driving tests such as the IAM Special Assessment, DIAmond and RoSPA/RoADAR advanced driving tests, some are advanced driving examiners too.
+Some of our tutors are ex-Police response drivers; some are former emergency blue-light drivers, and others have vast experience in driving HGVs.
+Many have taken and passed high-level advanced driving tests such as the IAM Special Assessment, DIAmond and RoSPA/RoADAR advanced driving tests; some are advanced driving examiners too.

 The only exception for a tutor not being fleet registered is if they have come from a very specialist background, such as an ex-Police response driver/examiner (they still, however, by law, need to be an ADI).

 When you choose us, you can be confident that you will receive training from an outstanding tutor that has been handpicked and approved by us; where we regularly get feedback on their performance from both a customer service and driver training viewpoint.